 I keep my dogs on a raw diet which is biologically appropriate.
 My dogs have been vaccinated minimally (only rabies every 3 years as per present legal regulations which will eventually change so we will be able to vaccinate less).
 Please read my article, Are Vaccines Really Safe? to understand vaccines better and to see how they are abused.
 The information comes from the foremost leader and authority in the study of vaccines in veterinary medicine.

 Dogs on biologically appropriate diets.
 I typically recommend Barfworld because is excellent in quality and very simple to feed.
-Their immune systems tend to be far superior to dogs on synthetic (commercial) diets.
-I also avoid vaccinations (except of rabies which has legal requirements).
+Their immune systems tend to be far superior to dogs on synthetic and/or lab-created or over-processed (commercial) diets.
+I also avoid vaccinations (with the exception of rabies which has legal requirements).
 With minimally vaccinated dogs, their immune systems are healthier and not over-worked or abused so they function properly.
 Remember that we don’t get our polio and measles annually for a lifetime – there is a reason.
 If your physician gave you those vaccines annually there would likely be a lawsuit for malpractice on the horizon.

 Both products are made by the Pet Health & Nutrition Center.
 I also use the spray for myself.
 Only Natural Pet HW Protect Herbal Formula is another product that effectively repels mosquitoes.
 It is taken orally.
 It is recommended that you use a natural repellent spray along with the oral products to get the best results.